Shenshah12/Water-Billing-and-Quality-System/README.md

 Currently, the web app logic is derived from the mobile app.
 The web app should be expanded to provide a comprehensive interface for both admin and customer views.

 - ### Integration with More Sensors:
-Additional sensors can be added to monitor more quality parameters (e.g., pH levels, contaminants).
+Additional sensors can be added to monitor more quality parameters (e.g., Temperature, Salinity).

 - ### Alert System:
 Set up alerts (via SMS or push notifications) when water quality drops below acceptable levels.